-Instead of separately testing standalone annotation categories, we employed the abovementioned extended genes as joint test units (details in supplementary).
-Such scheme allows accumulation of weak mutation signals distributed across multiple biologically relevant functional elements, which might be lost during individual tests (Fig. Sx in supplementary file).
-Analyses show that our scheme could effectively remove false positives and discover meaningful burdened regions (Fig 2C).
-For example, in the context of leukemia, our analysis identified well-known drivers (such as TP53 and ATM) and other genes (BCL6) that missed by coding region analysis.
-In addition, BCL6 demonstrates strong prognostic value by differentiating patient survivals (Fig. 2D), indicating that the extended gene should be used as an annotation set for recurrence analysis when biological relevance is desired.
+As oppose to separately testing standalone annotation categories, we employed our extended genes (detailed above) as joint test units (see Supp.
+File/Section(?)
+X).
+Such a scheme allows for the accumulation of weak mutation signals distributed across multiple biologically relevant functional elements, which may otherwise be lost if evaluated under individual tests (Fig. Sx in Supp. section X).
+We demonstrate that our scheme can effectively remove false positives and discover meaningful burdened regions (Fig 2C).
+For example, in the context of leukemia, our analysis identified well-known drivers (such as TP53 and ATM) as well as other genes (such as BCL6) that were missed by the analysis of coding regions.
+In addition, BCL6 demonstrates strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene should be used as an annotation set for recurrence analysis.

-Extensive rewiring events in several transcription factors in cancer
+Extensive rewiring events of several transcription factors in cancer

-We formed the TF network into hierarchies by comparing the inbound and outbound edges to investigate the topology of TF regulation (Fig 1E, details in supplementary file).
-TFs in different level in this hierarchy reflect the degree to which they directly regulate expression of other TFs \{cite 25880651}.
-For example, TFs in the top layer have more outbound edges than inbound edges in TF-TF network, representing larger roles in regulating other TFs rather than being regulated (supplementary Fig. xx).
-In this representation, we can see two patterns readily emerge.
-The top-level TFs often more strongly influence the tumor/normal differential expression.
-For instance, the average Pearson correlation of TFs binding events tumor-normal expression fold changes increases from 0.125 in the bottom layer to 0.270 in the top layer (Table Sx).
-TFs at the bottom layer were more frequently associated with burdened binding sites in general, perhaps reflecting their increased resilience to cellular mutation (details in supplementary file, Table Sx).
+We organized the TF regulatory network into hierarchies by comparing the inbound and outbound edges of each factor, thereby enabling us to investigate the global topology of TF regulation (Fig 1E, see also Supp.
+File/Section(?)
+X).
+TFs in different levels of the hierarchy reflect the extent to which they directly regulate the expression of other TFs \{cite 25880651}.
+For example, TFs in the top layer have more outbound than inbound edges in the network, and thus play larger roles in regulating other TFs (Supp.
+Fig. xx).
+In this representation, two patterns readily emerge.
+Top-level TFs tend to more strongly influence the differential expression between tumor and normal cells.
+For instance, the average Pearson correlation between TF binding events and tumor-normal expression changes increases from 0.125 in the bottom layer to 0.270 in the top layer (Table Sx).
+TFs in the bottom layer are more frequently associated with burdened binding sites in general, perhaps reflecting their increased resilience to mutation (see Supp.
+Section X, Table Sx).